 - A value proposition: This is a single sentence, usually either the headline itself or a separate short sentence below the headline, that quickly tells the reader what unique benefit (or value) they would gain from your product.

 - Images that complement the text on the page: Because images are much quicker to take in and process than text, you can use them to provide the visitor with extra information quickly.

 As Hubpost notes, Fit For A Frame’s homepage passes the blink test: the headline quickly tells the reader what the company offers, the value proposition is clear, and the products are neatly displayed and taken in at a glance.

 If you keep placing yourself in the shoes of your visitors and design your website for them and their preferences — not for you and not for search engines, your web design should naturally evolve into something that works well for visitors, which would be good for search engines, and therefore for you as well.

-Get your Free 30 minute Consultation with us.
+Get your Free 25 minute marketing assessment with us.